fmoliveira/delightful-fediverse-apps/Watchlist-for-ActivityPub-developer-resources.md

 * :heavy_check_mark: [**FediDB**](https://fedidb.org/about): A suite of tools for AP devs to help make it easier to test and validate your implementation with existing implementations like Mastodon, PeerTube, Pixelfed and Pleroma `-, -`

 * :heavy_check_mark: [**Test Suite**](https://github.com/go-fed/testsuite): An unofficial partially-automated ActivityPub test suite `AGPL-3.0, Go`

+## Miscellaneous projects

+This category is for any code project related to the Fediverse.
+They need not be directly development related.

 ## Reference material